nuScenes: A multimodal dataset for autonomous driving: Tasks Metrics

-\mypar{Traditional metrics.} We also use traditional tracking metrics such as multi object tracking accuracy (MOTA) and multi object tracking precision (MOTP)~\cite{motmetrics}, false alarms per frame, mostly tracked trajectories, mostly lost trajectories, false positives, false negatives, identity switches, and track fragmentations.
-Similar to~\cite{ab3dmot}, we try all recall thresholds and then use the threshold that achieves highest MOTAR.
+\mypar{Traditional metrics.} We also use traditional tracking metrics such as MOTA and MOTP~\cite{motmetrics}, false alarms per frame, mostly tracked trajectories, mostly lost trajectories, false positives, false negatives, identity switches, and track fragmentations.
+Similar to~\cite{ab3dmot}, we try all recall thresholds and then use the threshold that achieves highest $\text{sMOTA}_r$.

 \mypar{TID and LGD metrics.} In addition, we devise two novel metrics: Track initialization duration (TID) and longest gap duration (LGD).
 Some trackers require a fixed window of past sensor readings or perform poorly without a good initialization.
 TID measures the duration from the beginning of the track until the time an object is first detected.
 LGD computes the longest duration of \emph{any} detection gap in a track.
 If an object is not tracked, we assign the entire track duration as TID and LGD.
 For both metrics, we compute the average over all tracks.
 These metrics are relevant for AVs as many short-term track fragmentations may be more acceptable than missing an object for several seconds.